SKauvery/User-Management-App/README.md

 3. Key Components

-- User List: Displays a list of users with sorting, filtering, and pagination.
+- User List: Displays a list of users with some details and also with sorting, filtering, and pagination.
+Contains buttons to view more details and delete user.

-- User Details: Shows detailed information about a selected user.
+- User Details: Shows detailed information about a selected user and a edit button to edit details.

 - Add User Form: Allows adding new users with validation.